Yvonne719/cat-photo-app/README.md

 # 🐱 Cat Photo App
-I completed my *first project* of a course I'm taking on freeCodeCamp [Responsive Web Design](https://www.freecodecamp.org/learn/).
+I just completed my *first project* of a course I'm taking on freeCodeCamp [Responsive Web Design](https://www.freecodecamp.org/learn/).
 It is a fully responsive and simple webpage built with HTML that displays, cat photos, some information about them and a short form.
 ## What I practiced with the Cat Photo App:
 * ✔️Basic HTML structure(headings, body, pararaphs, links, lists).